yash9111/questdb.io/docs/how-do-i/get-started-with-sql.md

 ---
-title: A first SQL dataset
+title: Get started with SQL
 description:
   This document shows how to work with QuestDB as a time series database by generating dummy time series data, insert the data into a table, then querying